gzmatte/Drivers/README.md

 This installs the driver only, without software & bloatware.

-> For headphones: Isn't that hard to debloat, download the driver zip, extract & search the .inf file.
+> For headphones: Isn't that hard to debloat, extract your driver zip and search the .inf file inside.

 # Headphones